 That one thought empowered me to change my life . . . and what better way to honor the man who inspired me than to use my freedom to help inspire others, and to bring awareness to his story?
 Now you FINALLY know why Adnan Syed is spoken of on a blog about ADHD.
 I started this blog, healed my mind, and saved my life.

 Ask yourself: what are you doing with your freedom today?

-If you do not know Adnan Syed’s story, I encourage you to read the “Who is Adnan Syed” section of this blog, and help #FreeAdnan
+If you do not know Adnan Syed’s story, I encourage you to start with Serial to learn the story, Move to Undisclosed to get the hard facts and help #FreeAdnan

 Until next time,

 2 thoughts on “Did Adnan Syed Free Me?”

 I was just lurking on your blog with your story about Adnan Syed.

 I must agree with you about freedom.
 The first time I heard about Adnan was in 1999..the year when he was convicted of murder and a year after my nephew was born .I will get to him in a minute.

 Forward to the 2000..I was shocked to hear about his dilemma.( I believe that the law was against him)and how much of his young life was snatched away.

 When I think about Adnan, it makes me think about my 18 year old nephew.
 Though he’s a sweet kid,he also hang around the wrong people.
 Already, one of his friends has been jailed and a grand uncle who has been prison since the late 80s ( Unfortunately, he isn’t innocent)